ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 :Default: ``8 << 20``

+``osd recovery max single start``

+:Description: The maximum number of recovery operations per OSD that will be
+              newly started when an OSD is recovering.
+:Type: 64-bit Integer Unsigned
+:Default: ``1``

 ``osd recovery thread timeout``

 :Description: The maximum time in seconds before timing out a recovery thread.